TarynEwens/te-eleventy-netlifyCMS/pages/about.md

     </li>
     <li>
       <strong>February 2018:</strong> Realised I could learn how
-      to code for real, quit my candy making career and started a 12 week web development bootcamp at
+      to code more than basic websites.
+Started a web development bootcamp at
       <a
         className={utilStyles.linkFeature}